Lawblo/obsOdin/JavaScript.md

 The precedence of NOT `!` is the highest of all logical operators, so it always executes first, before `&&` or `||`.

+# Functions

+**functions** allow you to store a piece of code that does a single task inside a defined block, and then call that code whenever you need it using a single short command — rather than having to type out the same code multiple times.

+##### Syntax:

+function functionName()  {
+	code
+}

+Some functions require **parameters** to be specified when you are invoking them — these are values that need to be included inside the function parentheses, which it needs to do its job properly.

+#### Scope

+When you create a function, the variables and other things defined inside the function are inside their own separate **scope**, meaning that they are locked away in their own separate compartments, unreachable from code outside the functions.

+The top level outside all your functions is called the **global scope**.
+Values defined in the global scope are accessible from everywhere in the code.

+A function can be called from anywhere, even from another function.